Elsayed-Atef-Amer/Array-Sorting/README.md

 Introduction:

-  Our project about array sorting using two techniques (Bubble sort , Quick sort). with UI which PROMPT the user
+  Our project is array sorting using two techniques (Bubble sort , Quick sort).
+    with UI which PROMPT the user
       1- first to enter the size of array.
       2- next ask to enter the array element by element.
       3- then ask to make choice between two techniques.

 Content of data segment:
   1. Array with length of 100.